-Bail bond, better known as “Surety Bond”, is the smart way that ensures the appearance of an accused in a court for a fair trial.
+A bail bond, also known as “Surety Bond”, is used to ensure that an accused person appears in a court for a fair trial.
 It is very much simple to follow this process.
 In this process, anyone close or of the family of the criminal defendant will contact an experienced bail bond agent by internet, phone, or face-to-face visit.
 After you ensure the chosen person has the capability to represent you in a court, the bail bond agent starts collecting all the fundamental and other necessary information about the accused.

 The bail bond agent will ensure the details in concern with the accident and charges put on him or her.
 Also, a bail bondman will evaluate the risk involved in the bail process.
 It is a subject of understanding that a percentage of the bail amount is kept by the bondsmen as his or her fee for the job.

 Once everything is settled, the person usually approaches the law enforcement officer and decides a particular amount of bail bond that needs to be purchased for earning freedom of the accused.

 To get the freedom, the accused needs to sign a few important documents and submit it with the court.
 In some cases, a bail company usually arrange for a collateral, which serves as a security in case the accused fails to pay the entire amount of bail bond.
 If a bail company cannot locate the accused, the collateral can be forfeited and sold in order to recover the amount lost in the process.